lurchmath/lde/dependencies/README.md

 ## LSAT.js

-A simple JavaScript SAT solver, see http://www.comp.nus.edu.sg/~gregory/sat/ for a live demo & more information.
+A simple JavaScript SAT solver.
+See http://www.comp.nus.edu.sg/~gregory/sat/ for a live demo and more information.

 ## algebrite.js

-A js CAS, see http://algebrite.org for a live demo and documentation.
+A JavaScript CAS.
+See http://algebrite.org for a live demo and documentation.

 We made the following modifications when importing Algebrite into this repository.